Modeling and forecasting exchange rate volatility in time-frequency domain: Empirical application: Does decomposition bring any improvement in volatility forecasting?

 Having prepared the data, we can estimate the integrated volatility using different estimators and use them within proposed forecasting framework.
-For each futures contract, the daily integrated volatility is estimated using the square root of realized variance estimator of \cite{abdl2003}, the bipower variation estimator of \cite{barndorff2004}, the two-scale realized volatility of \cite{zhang2005}, the realized kernel of \cite{barndorff2008}.
-Finally, we utilize our jump wavelet two-scale realized variance estimator defined by Eq. (\ref{jwtsrv}).
+For each futures contract, the daily quadratic variation is estimated using the realized variance estimator.
+Integrated variance and jump variation are estimated with the bipower variation, median estimator, and finally our jump wavelet two-scale realized variance estimator.
 All the estimators are adjusted for small sample bias.
-For convenience, we refer to the estimators in the description of the results as RV, BV, TSRV, RK and JWTSRV, respectively.
-The RV, BV, TSRV, and the JWTSRV are estimated on 5-minute log-returns.
+For convenience, we refer to the estimators in the description of the results as RV, BV, MedRV and JWTSRV, respectively, while the BV, MedRV, and JWTSRV estimators are used for decomposition of continuous and jump part of quadratic variation, and JWTSRV for decomposition to various investment horizons.
+We use sampling frequency of 5-minutes.

-The decomposition of volatility into the so-called continuous and jump part is depicted by Figure \ref{plotsBP}, which provide the returns, estimated jumps and finally integrated variances using JWTSRV estimator for all three futures pairs.
+The decomposition of volatility into the continuous and jump part is depicted by Figure \ref{plotsBP}, which provide the returns, estimated jump and finally integrated variance components using JWTSRV estimator for all three futures pairs.
 Figure \ref{volatilityplot} shows the further decomposition into several investment horizons.
 For better illustration, we annualize the square root of the integrated variance in order to get the annualized volatility and we compute the components of the volatility on several investment horizons.
 Figure \ref{volatilityplot} (a) to (e) show the investment horizons of 10 minutes, 20 minutes, 40 minutes, 80 minutes and up to 1 day, respectively.
-It is very interesting that most of the volatility (around 50\%) comes from the 10-minute investment horizon which is a new insight.
+It is very interesting that most of the volatility (around 50\%) comes from the 10-minute investment horizon which is a new empirical insight.
 Moreover, the longer the investment horizon, the lower the contribution of the variance to the total variation.